superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_wait.md

   # Wait for the pod "busybox1" to be deleted, with a timeout of 60s, after having issued the "delete" command
   kubectl delete pod/busybox1
   kubectl wait --for=delete pod/busybox1 --timeout=60s

+  # Wait for pod "busybox1" to be created AND reach the "Ready" status condition
+  kubectl wait --for=condition=Ready --for=create pod/busybox1

+  # Wait for pod "busybox1" to reach the "Ready" status OR for its containers to report a "False" readiness state
+  until kubectl wait pod/busybox1 --for=condition=Ready --timeout=1s 2>/dev/null || \
+  kubectl wait pod/busybox1 --for=condition=ContainersReady=False --timeout=1s 2>/dev/null; \
+  do echo "Checking conditions..."; sleep 1; done
 ```

 ### Options